 Conventional mortgage loans

 A conventional mortgage is offered by a private lender—such as a bank or a mortgage company—rather than a government-sponsored enterprise, such as the Federal National Mortgage Association (commonly known as Fannie Mae) or the Federal Home Loan Mortgage Corporation (commonly known as Freddie Mac).
-Most of these are what’s known as “conforming,” as they still adhere to the Federal Housing Finance Administration’s (FHFA) loan limits and meet Fannie Mae and Freddie Mac requirements.
+Most of these mortgages are what’s known as “conforming,” as they still adhere to the Federal Housing Finance Administration’s (FHFA) loan limits and meet Fannie Mae and Freddie Mac requirements.
 However, there is a subcategory of conventional mortgages called “nonconforming,” which are less standardized.

 Adjustable-rate mortgages (ARMs)

-Fixed-rate mortgages are pretty straightforward, but what are adjustable-rate mortgages?
+Fixed-rate mortgages are pretty straightforward, but what about adjustable-rate mortgages?
 The fundamental difference between the two is that ARMs only have a fixed interest rate for the first few years of the loan term.
 After that, your interest rate resets to reflect market conditions at specified intervals.
 For example, a 5/1 ARM has a fixed interest rate for the first 5 years and is subject to market fluctuations every year after that.

 Jumbo mortgages are advantageous for purchasing a high-end home in an expensive area, but they’re considered riskier for the lender because they do not come with government protections if a borrower defaults.
 As such, jumbo loans enforce stricter qualification standards: you must have a minimum credit score of at least 700 and a low debt-to-income (DTI) ratio.
 Different lenders will have unique criteria—and some may be more flexible than others—but many require you to have a maximum DTI of 45%.